- Last Updated: Tuesday, 08 September 2020 16:35

 - Name, address, date of birth, NHS number and next of kin details,

 - Contacts we have had with you, such as appointments and/or home visits,

 - Information about your health, such as details of diagnosis, health conditions, allergies and the treatment and care you have received,

 - Relevant information from other health and social care professionals in order to support the care you receive from us.

 The trust also records CCTV images for the prevention and detection of crime.

 Keeping your information safe and accurate

-This leaflet describes the circumstances in which we may share your information with other organisations.
+We have a legal duty to keep information about you confidential.
 We expect all our partner organisations to apply the same strict security to your records as we do, and we make sure appropriate safeguards are in place before sharing any information.